themeblvd/vschool-assignments/projects/business-time/README.md

 * `babel-preset-env` - Lets me specify the browsers I want to have backwards-compat for, with Babel.
 * `html-webpack-plugin` - Generate site's static html files.
 * `html-loader` - Include HTML partials within `html-webpack-plugin` template.
+* `file-loader` - Process images in stream, coming from HTML.
 * `css-loader` - Get Sass from a `.scss` filed included via `require()` in JavaScript file.
 * `node-sass` - Sass compiling in Node.
 * `sass-loader` - Utilize `node-sass` on Webpack's extracted CSS from `css-loader`.